Why Companies are Moving from Traditional to Cloud-Based EDI

 TaylorMade utilized Cleo Integration Cloud to migrate its EDI to the cloud.
 Now the company can move and transform all its EDI data to support the requirements of its digital ecosystem, from trading partners to customers.
 Migrating its ecosystem to a single, centralized EDI cloud solution enables the millions of transactions a year and supports TaylorMade's omnichannel revenue streams.
 Cleo's cloud EDI software is specifically built to handle the many different transactions your business needs to handle to keep up with its digital ecosystem.

-This blog effectively conveys the advantages of cloud-based EDI.
-However, as you consider this option, additional questions might arise:
+Beyond these basic advantages of cloud-based EDI however, as you consider this option, some additional questions may arise:

 1. What are the security considerations when moving my EDI to the cloud, and how can I ensure my data is protected?